Monitor Azure Cosmos DB data by using diagnostic settings in Azure

 APPLIES TO: NoSQL MongoDB Cassandra Gremlin Table

 Diagnostic settings in Azure are used to collect resource logs.
-Azure resource Logs are emitted by a resource and provide rich, frequent data about the operation of that resource.
+Resources emit Azure resource Logs and provide rich, frequent data about the operation of that resource.
 These logs are captured per request and they're also referred to as "data plane logs".
 Some examples of the data plane operations include delete, insert, and readFeed.
 The content of these logs varies by resource type.

 Platform metrics and the Activity logs are collected automatically, whereas you must create a diagnostic setting to collect resource logs or forward them outside of Azure Monitor.
 You can turn on diagnostic setting for Azure Cosmos DB accounts and send resource logs to the following sources: